YellowbrickData/yellowbrick-jdbc/README.md

 ## 🌐 External Authentication SQL Setup

-To use the Yellowbrick OAuth2 JDBC driver with Azure AD (or another OIDC provider), you must configure **external authentication** in Yellowbrick using SQL DDL.
+To use the Yellowbrick OAuth2 JDBC driver with Azure AD (or another OIDC provider), you must configure **external authentication** in Yellowbrick using SQL.
+This is a one-time configuration requirement and requires privileged database administration privileges.

 Here’s an example: